 The loss of the natural curve results in mild to moderate cervical spondylosis, causing the vertebrae to malposition and eventually fusing together as the condition worsens.
 Addiotnalyy, neck movements can produce grinding sounds, pain, as well as some of the above symptoms with spondylosis.

-When Should You Seek Care Form a Chiropractor for Cervical Spondylosis?
+When Should You Seek Care Form a Chiropractor for Degenerative Changes in the Cervical Spine?

 As Cervical Spondylosis continues to worsen, three common symptoms might present themselves: muscle weakness in one’s fingers and arms and pain in the shoulder blade area.
 The pain may increase when bending the neck backward, coughing, sneezing, or moving.